On Psalm 47

-Literally, the Hebrew text says that "He shall subdue peoples under us, and nations under our feet".
+A more literal translation of verse 3 is "He shall subdue peoples under us, and nations under our feet".
 Related is Ps 18:47: "It is God who avenges me, and subdues the peoples under me"NKJVTM .
 Indeed, "we shall also reign with him" (2Ti 2:12).

 (Psa 47:4) He shall choose our inheritance for us, the excellency of Jacob whom he loved.
 Selah.